tink-ab/tink-link-ios/USAGE.md

 ### Creating and updating a form

 A `Form` is used to determine what a user needs to input in order to proceed.
-For example it could be a username and a password field.
+For example, it could be a username and a password field.

 Here's how to create a form for a provider with a username and password field and how to update the fields.